 Morning greets you with a bountiful breakfast, beautifully prepared and plated.

 Breakfast is served beginning at 8:30 and served until 9:30 Monday through Saturday and from 9-10 AM on Sunday.
 Enjoy a cozy fire in season and antique silver, crystal, and china reflected in the glow of candlelight.
 The floor-to-ceiling curved French doors offer a view of the south lawns, gardens, and terrace with fountain.
 When weather permits, enjoy dining on our terrace.

 Our dining room is just one of our gathering places for meeting other B&B guests and comparing notes about Brandywine Valley highlights, great restaurants, and out of the way spots you may not know.
 After you have enjoyed your breakfast at our Pennsylvania bed and breakfast, check out some of the activities in the area.
 Breakfast always begins with a fruit dish such as praline bananas, baked pears in an almond cream sauce, poached pear (pictured to the right) or berries brulee.
 This is followed by an enticing sweet or savory main course (chef’s choice) with different side dishes each day as well as a choice of several juices and freshly brewed LaColombe coffee served in a warmed mug.
 Entrees may be waffles with a bourbon pecan maple syrup, eggs roulade with spinach and sundried tomatoes (pictured above) or eggs a la goldenrod, one of our guests’ favorite.
 Even on days when our main course is a sweet, it is always served with our special scrambled eggs as well as a meat course.
 We haven’t forgotten our tea drinkers and offer a wide variety of almost two dozen kinds of Twinings, Stash, and Bigelow teas Some of the choices include English breakfast, Lady Jane Grey, Earl Grey, Darjeeling, Lapsang Souchong, and Prince of Wales as well as a large assortment of herbal and decaf teas.

-When was the last time you were served breakfast in bed on a silver tray?
+When was the last time you were served breakfast in your room on a silver tray?
 Hamanassett now offers this additional service for a fee of $20.00.
 Be sure to let us know when you book if you wish this service, we need at least 48 hours notice.